Heydon/cress/README.md

 reset: true
 ```

 As described in [**What about Shadow DOM?
 Isn't that what everyone wants?**](#what-about-shadow-dom-isnt-that-what-everyone-wants), this applies `all: initial` to the main/parent node and all the descendant is contains.
-The CSS you write using your [`css` method](#css-function-required) is then based on a clean slate.
+The CSS you write using your [`css` method](#css-function-required) is then applied to a clean slate.